-10.2 Kubernetes Quickstarts
+9.2 Kubernetes Quickstarts

-This section provides quickstart recipes on some common tasks for the end user using Kubernetes.
+This section provides quickstart recipes on some common tasks for an end user using Kubernetes.
 Requirements:

-- A Kubernetes cluster on Bright Cluster Manager.
-The administrator should have set this up as described in section 8.3 of the Administrator Manual. - a custom user on the Kubernetes cluster
+• A Kubernetes cluster on Bright Cluster Manager.
+The administrator should have set this up as described in section 9.3 of the Administrator Manual.

+• a dedicated user on the Kubernetes cluster

 The simplest way for a user to use a Bright-managed Kubernetes cluster is if the cluster administrator has configured it for use via the head node.
-A user can then simply connect to the Kubernetes cluster via ssh to the head node, then load the environment via module load kubernetes.
+A user can then simply connect to the Kubernetes cluster via an ssh connection to the head node, and then load the environment via module load kubernetes.
 The remainder of this section can then be skipped.

-An alternative way for a user to use a Bright-managed Kubernetes cluster avoids going via the head node, and uses a local PC, described in section 10.2.1.
+An alternative way for a user to use a Bright-managed Kubernetes cluster avoids going via the head node, and uses a local PC.